Thursday, October 1, 2009

 Rating:

-O'CONNOR, Karen L. Probate/Mental Health Presiding Judge
+O'CONNOR, Karen L. Probate/Mental Health Presiding Judge UP FOR RETENTION ELECTION

 Hull appointee - 2000